ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/migration_cpaneltoplesk.md

 # Performing a cPanel to Plesk Migration

+A guide on performing a cPanel to Plesk Migration

 ```eval_rst
 .. note::
    Plesk requires the ability to connect to your cPanel server via your defined SSH port to complete any migrations.